GEOS5508 Isotopes to Petrogenesis

 - This unit focuses on the use of key stable and radiogenic isotope systems for unravelling Earth's evolution.
-The unit examines the basic principles behind nucleosynthesis, radioactive decay and stable isotope fractionation as a basis for exploring the two main applications of isotope geochemistry, namely geochronology and isotope tracing of geological processes.
-Emphasis is placed on the origin and evolution of igneous rocks as records of Earth's dynamic history.
-The use of short-lived 'extinct' radiogenic isotope systems for deducing the timing of very early planetary processes, such as formation of Earth's core, is also outlined.
+The unit examines the basic principles behind nucleosynthesis, radioactive decay and stable isotope fractionation as a basis for exploring the two main applications of isotope geochemistry, namely geochronology and the isotope tracing of geological processes.
+Emphasis is placed on the petrogenesis of igneous and metamorphic rocks, as recorders of the dynamic history of Earth's mantle and continental crust, with implications for the evolution of the atmosphere and oceans, and on understanding the sources of metals in ore deposits.
+The use of short-lived 'extinct' radiogenic isotope systems for deducing the timing of very early planetary processes is also outlined.
 The unit includes an overview of the techniques and instruments used for measuring isotope ratios in geological samples with some practical work.

-- Students are able to (1) demonstrate understanding of how radiogenic isotope systems help constrain timing of important crustal processes; (2) demonstrate understanding of how radiogenic and stable isotopic variations can be used to trace processes of magma generation and the sources of metals in ore deposits; and (3) apply these concepts, particularly integration of radiogenic and stable isotopes, to larger scale lithospheric and mantle processes.
+- Students are able to (1) demonstrate understanding of how radiogenic isotope systems help constrain the timing of important crustal processes; (2) demonstrate understanding of how radiogenic and stable isotopic variations can be used to trace processes of magma generation, metamorphism and the formation of ore deposits; and (3) apply these concepts, particularly integration of radiogenic and stable isotopes, to explore larger scale lithospheric and mantle processes.

 - Indicative assessments in this unit are as follows: (1) practical exercises and short reports and (2) theory examination.
 Further information is available in the unit outline.